sridarah/HASOC-2020/README.md

 # HASOC-2020
-Code of our submission to tracks of HASOC 2020 competition

 This repository contains our (HRS-TECHIE) submissions to the HASOC 2020 competetion which is "Hate Speech and Offensive Content Identification in Indo-European Languages" at FIRE 2020.